pofl/proxymcproxface/termpaper/termpaper.md

 values in order to achieve atomicity.

-It's interesting to note that this normalized schema looks a lot like a dimensional schema that would be found in data warehousing. *fetch_found* and *check_results* are basically fact tables and the other tables dimension tables.
+It's interesting to note that this normalized schema looks a lot like a dimensional schema that would be found in a data warehouse. *fetch_found* and *check_results* are basically fact tables and the other tables dimension tables.
 The only difference being that if one would follow the Kimball school of dimensional design, time would be a separate dimension.